 Beginning August 1st the Czech Village/New Bohemia Main Street District will offer a low-interest loan program for business startup and expansion efforts.
 For more information and application materials visit...Read More

 Czech Village/New Bohemia Main Street District in partnership with Main Street Iowa, and the Iowa Economic Development Authority is pleased to announce the acceptance of applications for the latest round of Main Street Iowa Challenge Grants.
 Past recipients of the award in...Read More

 Considering opening a business or developing property in Cedar Rapids?
 Take a look at our market profile to see why the Czech Village/New Bohemia Main Street District is the right choice for you.
 Designated as an Iowa Cultural District, the Czech Village / NewBohemia Main...Read More

 Get your district Discount Card now!
-For only $10, you can get amazing deals at 19 local businesses through September 30, 2014.
+Now for only $5, you can get amazing deals at 19 local businesses through September 30, 2014.
 Just use it a couple times and you’ll make your money back and basically get paid to shop and dine in the district from there on out!
-Get yours...Read More
+Get...Read More

 While the District reaps the benefits of strong community support and investment, there is an urgent focus on creating a sustainable vision for the area.
 The Strategic Revitalization Plan (the Plan) for the District was created to help guide development while thoughtfully...Read More

 The Czech Village/New Bohemia Main Street District was formed in May of 2009 to breathe economic life into a historic area of Cedar Rapids.
 Established by emigrants, the District had suffered economic decline for many years and was nearly destroyed by record flooding in 2008.
 Despite these hardships, courageous business owners and residents began the task of rebuilding.